Table of Contents

 Step 5: Printing Options

-Product packaging has played a crucial role in the consumer decision-making process during a retail or even an e-commerce buying experience.
+Product packaging has played a crucial role in the consumer decision-making process during a retail or e-commerce buying experience.

-As you can see, an effective product packaging design can create tons of potential and leverage for your business.
+As you can see, an effective product packaging design can create tons of leverage for your business.

-Bringing new packaging ideas to life, however, can be a daunting task and there are so many factors to take into consideration.
-Luckily, we created a comprehensive guide to take you through each and every step of the process in the simplest way.
+Bringing new packaging ideas to life, however, can be a daunting task, and there are so many factors to take into consideration.
+Luckily, we created a comprehensive guide to take you through every step of the process in the simplest way.

 “Improving the unboxing experience is an exciting challenge at the forefront of brand marketers and packaging designers’ minds everywhere.
 Personalization should be at the top of your list of ideas.
 Brands, it’s time you let your personality show!”Sara Dunn, Strategy & Business Development Manager, NAPCO Media, Publisher of packagePrinting

 Preparing for Your Packaging